Avoid These Digital Marketing Scams

 The question is, how do you know which offers are scams and which ones are legitimate?

-The Digital Marketing experts at EverEffect are here to help.
+The Digital Marketing agency experts at EverEffect are here to help.
 Next time you get an email offering to put your website at the top of Google’s search results page, you’ll know whether it’s the real deal or a scam.
 In this post, we’ll cover five different marketing scams you should avoid and some tips you can use to verify whether or not you are being scammed.

 But first, let’s start with an overview of digital marketing and why you need it to grow your business.